 Millers & Rossi contemporary art gallery hosts an array of local artwork such as sculptures, mixed media, photography, and paintings.
 As members of the RiNo Arts District, the contemporary art gallery stands apart from the other galleries with the uncommon theme that there isn’t one.

-Each of the seven featured artists have their own section to be as unique in their display as their art.
+Each of the ten featured artists have their own section to be as unique in their display as their art.

 Co-owner and Gallery curator, Dustin Miller, artwork is on display too.